kumpmati/superactions-docs/guide/getting-started.md

 ## Server setup

 First, we have to define an API on the server.
-An API is just a group of actions (fancy name for function) that we want to be able to call from client-side code as normal functions.
+An API is just a group of actions (fancy name for functions) that we want to be able to call from client-side code as normal functions.

 To define an API, use the `superAPI` function.
 It takes in a path and some actions, and returns a normal SvelteKit request handler that can be exportes inside a `+server.ts` file.